Robertogag/KeepCoding-Bootcamp-Desarrollo-Web-Edicion-XX/README.md

+cd "/a/13_Cursos/KeepCoding-Bootcamp-Desarrollo-Web-Edicion-XX"

+cat > README.md <<'EOF'
 # KeepCoding – Web Development Bootcamp

 <p align="center">
   <img src="./00_images/markdown-assets/Web_Dev.webp" width="900" alt="Web Development Bootcamp"/>
 </p>

-This repository documents my progress throughout the KeepCoding Web Development Bootcamp and serves as a structured record of the work completed in each module.
+This repository documents my progress throughout the KeepCoding Web Development Bootcamp and serves as a structured record of the modules, exercises and deliverables completed during the program.

-It reflects the development of my skills across software engineering, from programming foundations to full-stack application design and implementation.
+This is my second bootcamp.
+Previously, I completed specialized training in:

+- Big Data
+- Artificial Intelligence
+- Machine Learning

+This stage represents the expansion of that background into full-stack software development and modern engineering practices.

 ---